ABOUT CEDAR SPRINGS

 Kiama was the site of two strong volcanic flows, called the Gerringong Volcanics, which erupted from Saddleback Mountain 240 and 66 million years ago.
 In fact, the distinct shape of Saddleback was formed from a collapsed volcanic vent!

 It was the native red cedar trees that attracted European settlers.
 The valuable timber was rapidly logged, in turn, establishing the area’s productive dairy farming industry.
-By the early 1800’s the land went on to become one of the birthplaces of the Australian dairy industry.
+By the early 1800s the land went on to become one of the birthplaces of the Australian dairy industry.
 Many of the historic dry stone walls throughout the property were constructed more than a century ago as paddocks were cleared for cattle.

-The Cedar Trees may be gone, but the springs have remained throughout the centuries, supporting many a farmer over dry seasons.
+The cedar trees may be gone, but the springs have remained throughout the centuries, supporting many a farmer over dry seasons.